-"(1) Any University employee who is a licensed clinical or mental health professional physicians, (e.g., nurses, psychologists, professional counselors and social workers, and those performing such services under their supervision), when acting in his or her professional role in the provision of services to a patient who is a University student (health care providers), and (2) any University employee providing administrative, operational and/or related support for such services."
+"(1) Any University Employee who is a licensed medical, clinical, or mental-health professional (e.g., physicians. nurses. physicians' assistants, psychologists, psychiatrists, professional counselors and social workers, athletic trainers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient ("health care providers"); (2) any University Employee when performing administrative, operational, and/or related support for such health care providers; (3) any University employee who is an Athletic Training working under the supervision of a licensed medical or healthcare professional when performing the duties of that professional role; and (4) the University Ombuds when acting in that professional role."

-Confidential Employees do not disclose information about alleged sexual misconduct to the University's Title IX Coordinator.
+Confidential Employees will not disclose information about alleged Prohibited Conduct to the University's Title IX Coordinator without the reporter's permission.
 Confidential Employees treat this information confidentially under any applicable federal and state laws.
 Confidential Employees are responsible for the following: